sidbav/689-discussions/content/blog/discussion-3.1/index.md

 - **Lab Only Eval**: This occurs when a model is designed and tested only in a lab environment, and when training the model external factors (AKA the real world) is not taken into account.
   - For example, not considering the size of a model, the memory a model utilizes, the nature of real world attacks, or not considering training and test data as a stream (not accounting for temporal information of data samples).
   - This pitfall leads to models that work great in a lab setting but fail in the real world
+  - This will occur when researchers only test their models in labs, and do not expose it to the real world.

 - **Inappropriate Threat Model**: This occurs when engineers/researchers develop machine learning models do not consider how these models can be exploited by attackers; what are the vulnerabilities of the model?:
   - To mitigate against these issues, developers must consider what types of attacks their model can face.
 This is best done when developing the model alongside a penetration testing team; attackers and defenders are in constant competition then.
-  - In addition, vulnerabilities must be considered in all stages of the pipeline, not just the model itself but also feature extraction.s
+  - In addition, vulnerabilities must be considered in all stages of the pipeline, not just the model itself but also feature extraction.

 # Discussion